Dynamics of the Modified Emden and pseudo-Modified Emden Equations: position-dependent mass, invariance and exact solvability: Introduction

+that is known in the literature as Mustafa and Mazharimousavi's ordering \cite{Mustafa Habib 2007,Mustafa 2020}, and belongs the the set of von Roos kinetic energy operators \cite{von Roos}.
+It would be interesting, therefore, to study the modified Emden equation (\ref{q-MEE1}) for PDM particles, which is in fact the focal point of the current methodical proposal.
+Throughout, we shall identify a classical-state by $\{x(t),p(t)\}$ \cite{R Shankar} which corresponds to a specific phase-space trajectory.
+To the best of our knowledge, the current study has never been reported elsewhere.

-In this article, we recollect (in section 2) the most general solution for the harmonic oscillator in (\ref{HO-solution}) and report the most general solution for the MEE (\ref{q-MEE}), where the initial conditions are to be identified for the corresponding PDM systems at hand.
-In the same section, we report some feasible MEE classical-states crossing at some specific parametric structures.
-In section 3, we introduce the PDM-settings for the MEE (\ref{q-MEE}) and report our results for two illustrative examples.
-The classical-states crossings are also reported for the two PDM MEE-type classical particles.
+In this article, we recollect (in section 2) the most general solution for the harmonic oscillator in Eq. (\ref{HO-solution}) and map it report the most general solution for the MEE (\ref{q-MEE}), where the initial conditions are to be identified for the corresponding PDM systems at hand.
+In the same section, we report some MEE classical-states at some specific parametric structures.
+In section 3, we introduce the PDM-settings for the MEE Eq. (\ref{q-MEE}) and show that the dynamical equations for PDM-MEE systems are invariant with that of Eq. (\ref{q-MEE}) and, therefore, are quasi-MEE that inherit the solutions of MEE.
+Two PDM quasi-MEE classical particles are used as illustrative examples.
 We give our concluding remarks in section 4.